AndyIbanez/andyibanez-com/content/posts/please-help-apple-threatening-terminate-apple-developer-account.md

 I will tell my version of the story, and I sincerely wish Apple would do the same, but they are not providing me with any information that can help me understand what I did wrong.

 The app in question is [Mignori](https://www.mignori.com).
 Mignori is a client for Image Board websites (we informally call "Boorus").
 These image boards are popular in the anime community, although there can be image boards for anything you can think of.
 This app let you browse those websites implementing their APIs so you have access to all their features.

+The app does not ship with any servers by default.
+The user has to add them all manually.
+Just like a web browser.

 While the first version of this app was on the App Store from 2014 to 2016, I removed it in that last year because the app stopped working properly with most Boorus, and it was broken for most users.
 Since then, I started developing a new version called "Mignori 3", which has *never* hit the App Store.
 It has been on TestFlight for a while.

 Apple cites "Fraud" as the termination reason for my app and therefore my account, and I'm trying to wrap my head around what they think is fraudulent in my app.
 Especifically, they cite a paragraph of the developer program.